wpmetabox/docsv2/docs/tutorials/add-code-to-wordpress-header-footer.md

 To do it, you can add code to the theme directly.
 But, it is not an optimal option.
 We recommend using plugins or third-party services that can help to do that indirectly.
 It brings two significant benefits:

-* The code will be not affected when you change the theme.
+* The code will be not affected when you change the theme;
 * You can manage the code more easily.

 **MB Views** is one of those plugins.
 It will come handy especially when you have Meta Box on your site.